 We will need two small system requirements before we continue, first will be JQ, which is a package that helps us parsing the JSON, let’s go and install it, yum install if CentOS:

 apt-get install jq

 The second one is related to the ability to send emails.
-I am using the normal mail command, included on the mailutils package, so let’s go ahead and install it:
+I am using an advanced package called s-nail, so let’s go ahead and install it:

 Download, and configure the veeam_aws_email_report.sh script.

 We have almost everything ready, we have one last step, the script that will make all this work, we will download the latest version from the Github repository: